Chief Operations Officer

 By using fiber cement siding on the front porch, you'll find the entry to your home to have a more welcoming feel - and when you choose a lighter paint color for your siding, you'll enhance the curb appeal, create a brighter space, and make your entry a focal point.

 Likewise, using siding on covered patios helps soften the appearance - lighter colors also reflect more light, which in turn allows more natural light to penetrate the windows to your family room.
+Learn more about new home exterior paint colors.

 There are so many applications for fiber cement panels to enhance the exterior design of your new home.